Sexual reproduction: Fish

 The vast majority of fish species lay eggs that are then fertilized by the male.
 Some species lay their eggs on a substrate like a rock or on plants, while others scatter their eggs and the eggs are fertilized as they drift or sink in the water column.

 Some fish species use internal fertilization and then disperse the developing eggs or give birth to live offspring.
 Fish that have live-bearing offspring include the guppy and mollies or Poecilia.
 Fishes that give birth to live young can be ovoviviparous, where the eggs are fertilized within the female and the eggs simply hatch within the female body, or in seahorses, the male carries the developing young within a pouch, and gives birth to live young.
 Fishes can also be viviparous, where the female supplies nourishment to the internally growing offspring.
 Some fish are hermaphrodites, where a single fish is both male and female and can produce eggs and sperm.
 In hermaphroditic fish, some are male and female at the same time while in other fish they are serially hermaphroditic; starting as one sex and changing to the other.
 In at least one hermaphroditic species, self-fertilization occurs when the eggs and sperm are released together.
 Internal self-fertilization may occur in some other species.
 One fish species does not reproduce by sexual reproduction but uses sex to produce offspring; Poecilia formosa is a unisex species that uses a form of parthenogenesis called gynogenesis, where unfertilized eggs develop into embryos that produce female offspring.
 Poecilia formosa mate with males of other fish species that use internal fertilization, the sperm does not fertilize the eggs but stimulates the growth of the eggs which develops into embryos.

+Reptiles

+Reptiles generally reproduce sexually, though some are capable of asexual reproduction.
+All reproductive activity occurs through the cloaca, the single exit/entrance at the base of the tail where waste is also eliminated.
+Most reptiles have copulatory organs, which are usually retracted or inverted and stored inside the body.
+In turtles and crocodilians, the male has a single median penis, while squamates, including snakes and lizards, possess a pair of hemipenes, only one of which is typically used in each session.
+Tuatara, however, lack copulatory organs, and so the male and female simply press their cloacas together as the male discharges sperm.
+Most reptiles lay amniotic eggs covered with leathery or calcareous shells.

+Asexual reproduction has been identified in squamates in six families of lizards and one snake.
+In some species of squamates, a population of females is able to produce a unisexual diploid clone of the mother.